 Post Falls is a medium-sized city located in the state of Idaho.
 With a population of 30,453 people and five constituent neighborhoods, Post Falls is the tenth largest community in Idaho.

-Post Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Post Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Post Falls are a mix of both white- and blue-collar jobs.
 Overall, Post Falls is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Post Falls who work in office and administrative support (18.36%), sales jobs (13.57%), and management occupations (8.59%).
+There are especially a lot of people living in Post Falls who work in office and administrative support (18.80%), sales jobs (13.09%), and management occupations (7.88%).

-The education level of Post Falls citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.10% of adults 25 and older in Post Falls have a college degree.
+In terms of college education, Post Falls is nearly on par with the US average for all cities of 21.84%: 19.09% of adults 25 and older in Post Falls have a bachelor's degree or advanced degree.

 The people who call Post Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Post Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Post Falls include Irish, English, Norwegian, and Italian.
+The greatest number of Post Falls residents report their race to be White, followed by Native American.
+Important ancestries of people in Post Falls include Irish, English, Italian, and Norwegian.

 The most common language spoken in Post Falls is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.